Sampling-Based Motion Planning on Sequenced Manifolds: Preliminaries

 \section{Preliminaries}

-We begin with a brief background on differential geometry (see \cite{Boothby:107707} for a rigorous treatment).
-An important idea in differential geometry is the concept of a \textit{manifold} -- a surface which can be well-approximated locally using an open set of a Euclidean space.
+An important idea in differential geometry (see \cite{Boothby:107707} for a rigorous treatment) is the concept of a \textit{manifold} -- a surface which can be well-approximated locally using an open set of a Euclidean space.
 In general, manifolds are represented using a collection of local regions called \textit{charts} and a continuous map associated with each chart such that the charts can be continuously deformed to an open subset of a Euclidean space.
 An alternate representation of manifolds, which is useful from a computational perspective, is to express them as zero level sets of functions defined on a Euclidean space.
 This is called an \textit{implicit representation} of the manifold.
-For example, a unit sphere embedded in $\R^3$ can be represented implicitly as $\{x \in \R^3 ~|~ \|x\|-1 = 0\}$.
-An implicit manifold is said to be smooth if the implicit function associated with it is smooth.
+For example, a unit sphere embedded in $\R^3$ can be represented implicitly as \mbox{$\{x \in \R^3 ~|~ \|x\|-1 = 0\}$.} An implicit manifold is said to be \textit{smooth} if the implicit function associated with it is smooth.
 The set of all tangent vectors at a point on a manifold is a vector space called the \textit{tangent space} of the manifold at that point.
 The \textit{null space} of the Jacobian of the implicit function at a point is isomorphic to the tangent space of the corresponding manifold at that point.
 Since the tangent spaces of a manifold are vector spaces, we can equip them with an inner product structure which enables the computation of the length of curves traced on the manifold.
 A manifold endowed with an inner product structure is called a Riemannian manifold \cite{lee2006riemannian}.
 Here we only consider smooth Riemannian manifolds.